lukazsdev/Horowitz/README.md

-## Alpha-Go
+## Overview:
-UCI compatible chess engine.
+Alpha Go is a UCI compatible chess engine written in Golang.